Hwang Min-woo: Personal life

-Hwang's father is South Korean and his mother is a Vietnamese named Vu Thi Ly.
+Hwang's father is South Korean and his mother is a Vietnamese woman named Vu Thi Ly.
 In 2012, Hwang was selected as one of the 10 recipients of South Korea's 1st "Multicultural Youth Awards" launched by the Korea Times to recognize contributions made by people who have enhanced the cultural diversity of South Korea.
 However, due to the prevalence of racism in South Korea, his family has had to take legal action against those who have bullied him over his ancestral heritage.

 During an interview with the news agency Reuters, Hwang revealed that he aspires to become a "global star" and surpass PSY's popularity in the future.